Qualifying for TRICARE

 • Applied behavior analysis care

-Home Health Care Benefit provides part-time and intermittent nursing to beneficiaries that do not qualify for skilled care through other TRICARE programs.
+Home Healthcare Benefit provides part-time and intermittent nursing to beneficiaries that do not qualify for skilled care through other TRICARE programs.

 The TRICARE Comprehensive Autism Care Demonstration covers ABA services for eligible TRICARE beneficiaries diagnosed with autism spectrum disorder.